ashleyl16590/Adder-Project/README.md

-# Adder-Project
+# Intel-Project
-In which I try to make an adder
+In which I try to make adders and simulate a traffic intersection